Trapp Lager Brewery

 Johannes' dream became reality in the Spring of 2010, with the opening of the Trapp Lager Brewery.
 The modest facility (60,000 or so gallons a year) is located in the lower level of the DeliBakery (formerly the Austrian Tea Room), where draughts of the heavenly concoction will be available year round.

-Golden Helles, Vienna Amber, Dunkel Lager and a rotating Seasonal Lager.
+Golden Helles, Bohemian Pilsner, Vienna Lager, Dunkel Lager and a rotating Seasonal Lager.

 Enjoy Our Lagers Throughout Vermont